contentauth/c2pa-python/docs/usage.md

 # Create context with signer (signer is consumed)
 ctx = Context(settings=settings, signer=signer)
-# signer is now invalid and must not be used again
+# The signer object is now invalid and must not be used directly again

-# Build and sign — no signer argument needed
+# Build and sign: no signer argument needed, since the signer is in the context!
 builder = Builder(manifest_json, context=ctx)
 with open("source.jpg", "rb") as src, open("output.jpg", "w+b") as dst:
     manifest_bytes = builder.sign(format="image/jpeg", source=src, dest=dst)